 When the Ready to Install dialog informs you that the installation is about to begin, click Next to continue.
+It will upgrade your PEM Agent to the latest version.

-Fig. 5: The PEM Agent will perform the upgrade
+Fig. 5: The PEM Agent Installer - Ready to Install

 The setup wizard displays progress bars to inform you of each component that is being installed.